Myashka/CQA_RLHF/README.md

 ## Descpription

-This GitHub repository is a collection of code and resources that correspond to CQA (Closed-Question Answering) and RLHF (Response-Likelihood Heuristic Filter) methods dedicated to the diploma work at ITMO University.
+This GitHub repository is a collection of code and resources that correspond to CQA (Closed-Question Answering) and RLHF (Reinforcement Learning from Human Feedback) methods dedicated to the diploma work at ITMO University.
 The main focus of this repository is on fine-tuning the GPT-Neo model for CQA tasks.

 Repository Structure:
 The repository is organized into several directories to make it easy for users to navigate and find the relevant code and resources.
 The directories include: